twilight-rs/twilight/CONTRIBUTING.md

 # Labeling

-If you can, you must label your issues and pull requests appropriately.
-This includes adding a label for each applicable crate, or if the issue/change is project-wide, using `c-all`. `feature`s are new additions, and they are distinct from `enhancement`s, which are improvements on existing features.
-`bugfix`es are self-evident.
+If you are able, you must label your issues and pull requests appropriately.
+This includes adding a label for each applicable crate, or if the issue/change is project-wide, using `c-all`. `feature`s are new additions, and they are distinct from `enhancement`s, which are improvements on existing features.  `bugfix`es are self-evident.
 Any change relating to documentation must use the `docs` label.
 The `discord api` label is used for changes that must be verified against the Discord API for correctness.

 # Merging